Deolinda1506/deolinda1506-negpod16_pld/README.md

 Basic Communication Features: Include discussion forums for text-based communication among students and teachers.

 Description
 This app is a user friendly platofrm specifically designed for local school students between the age of 10-16 years old seeking an accessible curriculum-aligned platform for tourism education.
+Its user experience interface is as follows;
+Clear and straightforward navigation: The application aims to ensure a smooth navigation for learners to be able to independently explore it.
+Accesible learning: Its inclusive interface accomodates various learning styles to suit different learners.
+Interactive engagement; The apps has certaing features that keeps learners engaged in fun while learning.
+The main objectives of this application are;
+To encourage self-directed learning and independent exploration in the sense of tourism.

 Summary